What is this about?

 A total of 135 submissions were made during the public consultation on the Position Paper - review of the State Coastal Policy - Development on Actively Mobile Landforms, as listed below.

-Submissions are reviewed and a report on the consultation is prepared.
-This informs the finalisation of the draft amendment to the State Coastal Policy.
+Submissions have informed the preparation of draft amendment 01-25 to the State Coastal Policy.

-Draft amendment to TPC for exhibition, Status: Not started
+Draft amendment to the Commission for advice , Status: Complete

 Commission completes assessment, Status: Not started